abdulaziz-altamimi1/Abdulaziz.Projects/Task_4/README.md

    - **Goal**: Classify whether a booking will be **canceled** or **not** based on guest, booking, and hotel features.

 4. **Heart Disease**
-   - **Goal**: Classify the presence of heart disease using clinical and demographic variables.
+   - **Goal**: Classify the presence of heart disease using clinical variables.

 5. **Flight Satisfaction**
    - **Goal**: Classify passenger **satisfaction** based on flight and service attributes.